canidlogic/aksview/README.md

     void aksview_flush(AKSVIEW *pv);

 This function will use `msync` on POSIX and `FlushViewOfFile` on Windows to ensure changes are actually written to disk.
-It will also explicitly update the last-modified timestamp of the file, using `SetFileTime` on Windows and `utime` on POSIX.
+A flush will only be performed if the contents of the file were somehow modified.
 When viewer objects are closed, they are automatically flushed.